Human Error has emerged as a Significant Cybersecurity Risk

 Three primary types of Human Error relate directly to cybersecurity.

-Slips and Lapses – these occur when experienced people make mistakes doing routine work.
+Slips and Lapses: these occur when experienced people make mistakes doing routine work.
 Although it might seem innocuous or even innocent, this is a huge issue.
-Most slips and lapses occur due to fatigue, speed working, and poor training.
+Most slips and lapses occur due to fatigue, speed-working, and poor training.
 All of these are addressable errors that can improve several aspects of work.

 As with many things, mitigating Human Error begins with acceptance.
 We are all targets of cyber attack.
 The days of not being important enough to hack are long gone.
 Automated bots search the internet for vulnerabilities, and when they find a vulnerability, the attack begins.
-It doesn’t matter to the cybercriminal who you are, how much money you make, or what you do for a living – all they seek is the vulnerability.
+It doesn’t matter to the cybercriminal who you are, how much money you make, or what you do for a living,all they seek is the vulnerability.

 Usernames.
 Passwords.
 Contact lists.
 Personal information.
 After collecting every bit of information about a vulnerable target, they begin looking for ways to exploit it.
 That could be selling the information to another hacker, using credentials to infiltrate work or home, using stolen passwords in other accounts, and many others.
+If that were not enough, cybercriminals are also using artificial intelligence to create more convincing phishing emails, fake phone calls, and other social engineering attacks, making cybersecurity awareness more important than ever.

-- When we are aware that threats are present, we are much less likely to fall to slips and lapses
+- When we are aware that threats are present, we are much less likely to fall to slips and lapses.

 - Awareness carries a greater understanding of the threat, making us less likely to look for workarounds to cybersecurity practices